Is Hibachi As We Know It Authentically Japanese?

-Hibachi is a Japanese style of cooking where the food is prepared over an uncovered, flaming grill.
-In the United States, we have hibachi restaurants where the chefs will prepare your food hibachi-style right in front of you, but is Hibachi as we know it authentically Japanese?
+Hibachi is a Japanese cooking style where the food is prepared over an uncovered, flat top grill.
+In the United States, we have hibachi restaurants where the a hibachi chef will prepare your food hibachi-style right in front of you, but is Hibachi as we know it authentically Japanese?
 Keep reading to find out.

 What is Hibachi?

-When the device was created (presumably sometime during the Heian period), the hibachi was used for heating, not cooking food like they do in hibachi restaurants.
-Therefore, the devices in front of you at hibachi restaurant aren’t actually hibachi, but rather iron griddles that allow the chefs to actually cook large amounts of food at the same time.
+When the device was created (presumably sometime during the Heian period), the hibachi was used for heating, not cooking food, as they do in hibachi restaurants.
+Therefore, the devices in front of you at hibachi restaurant aren’t actually hibachi, but rather iron griddles that allow the chefs to actually cook large amounts of food simultaneously.